borodust/borodust.github.io/projects/trivial-gamekit.md

 ## Help

-Unfortunately, technology behind `trivial-gamekit` is quite fragile, unstable and highly dependent on the target OS configuration.
-Things break.
-Feel free to contact me when that happens with `trivial-gamekit` system and we will try to figure out something together!
+Things break and `trivial-gamekit` is no exception.
+Feel free to fire an [issue](https://github.com/borodust/trivial-gamekit/issues) when that happens and we will try to figure out a solution together!

-You can find me and awesome `#lispgames` community chatting on `#lispgames` channel at `irc://chat.freenode.net`.
+Also you can find me and awesome `#lispgames` community chatting on `#lispgames` channel at `irc://chat.freenode.net`.